 Dhal Puri | Trinidad Split Pea Stuffed Vegan Flatbread

-Dhal puri, when I first heard the name, I was imagining some kind of deep fried puri.
-When I researched further on the recipe, I learned that this is somewhat a savory version of our Puran Boli made with split pea / chana dal.
+Dhal puri, when I first heard the name, I was imagining some kind of deep-fried puri.
+When I researched further on the recipe, I learned that this is somewhat of a savory version of our Puran Boli made with split pea/chana dal.

 My Other recipes in the A-Z International Flatbread Series -